 Comparable Euro JV Hotels in Constant Euros (1)

-20 15 2014 Change 2014 to 2015
+· 2015 2014 Change 2014 to 2015

 Average room rate € 218.87 € 210.30 4.1%

 Average occupancy 78.2% 78.1% 10bps

 RevPAR € 171.14 € 164.24 4.2%

-The presentation above includes the operating performance for the 9 properties consisting of 3,499 rooms in the joint venture with comparable results.
+(1) The presentation above includes the operating performance for the 9 properties consisting of 3,499 rooms in the joint venture with comparable results.
 The table excludes nine hotels sold in 2015, one hotel sold in 2014, and one hotel acquired in 2014 as the Euro JV did not own these hotels for the entirety of the periods presented.
-See "Comparable Hotel Operating Statistics." currency of the hotel owned in the United Kingdom is the British pound sterling.
-For the year ended December 31, 2015, the Euro IV's comparable hotel RevPAR in constant euros increased by 4.2%, which resulted in total revenue increase of 2.5%, on a constant euro basis.
+See "-Comparable Hotel Operating Statistics."

+The operating statistics of the hotels are presented in constant Euros, the functional currency of the Euro JV, in order to present the results of the hotels without the effects of foreign currency exchange rates.
+The functional currency of the hotel owned in the United Kingdom is the British pound sterling.
+For the year ended December 31, 2015, the Euro JV's comparable hotel RevPAR in constant euros increased by 4.2%, which resulted in total revenue increase of 2.5%, on a constant euro basis.

 For 2015, 2014 and 2013, our portion of the earnings (losses) of the Euro JV was €51 million (\$57 million), €17 million (\$21 million) and €(9) million, (\$(12) million), respectively, and is included in equity in earnings (losses) of affiliates on our statements of operations.
 The earnings in 2015 include €39 million (\$43 million) related to our portion of the gains recognized on the sale of nine properties, discussed below.
-The earnings in 2014 include €3 million (54 million) related to our portion of the gains recognized on the sale of one property.
-The loss in 2013 includes £11 million (\$15 million) related to our portion of a £33 million impairment expense related to the Sheraton Roma Hotel & Conference Center, which has been sold.
+The earnings in 2014 include €3 million (\$4 million) related to our portion of the gains recognized on the sale of one property.
+The loss in 2013 includes €11 million (\$15 million) related to our portion of a €33 million impairment expense related to the Sheraton Roma Hotel & Conference Center, which has been sold.
 In addition to the US GAAP impairment analysis performed for each of the properties at the partnership level, we also reviewed our investment in the Euro JV for other-than-temporary impairment and determined that no additional impairment expense was necessary in 2015 or 2014.

-Cash flows from operating activities of the Euro JV were €78 million, €69 million for 2015, 2014 and 2013, respectively.
+Cash flows from operating activities of the Euro JV were €78 million, €69 million and €36 million for 2015, 2014 and 2013, respectively.
 Future cash flows from operations primarily are expected to continue to be used to invest in the portfolio through capital expenditures, to fund other investments or distributions to partners.

 During 2015, the Euro JV distributed €328.5 million to its partners, of which Host's share was €107 million (\$115 million).
 Ninety-two percent of the 2015 distributions were funded by proceeds from the hotel dispositions described below, while the remainder was funded by cash from operations.
 During 2014, the Euro JV distributed €37 million to its partners, of which Host's share was €12 million (\$17 million), which distributions were funded with net proceeds from the hotel disposition described below.
-During 2015, 2014 and 2013, the Euro JV invested approximately €23 million, €21 million and €32 million, capital expenditures in 2016, none of which capital expenditures are expected to require additional partner contributions.
+During 2015, 2014 and 2013, the Euro JV invested approximately €23 million, €21 million and €32 million, respectively, in capital expenditures projects.
+The Euro JV expects to spend between €15 million and €25 million on capital expenditures in 2016, none of which capital expenditures are expected to require additional partner contributions.